webpro/component-styleguide/README.md

 ## Introduction

 Simple styleguide framework.
+Use [component-styleguide](https://www.npmjs.com/package/component-styleguide) as a dependency of your styleguide project.

 The styleguide is modeled after [http://patternlab.io](http://patternlab.io).
-This is a simplified Node.js based version, including:
+This is a simplified Node.js based version.

-* Component library
+* Start building your component/pattern library straight away.
-* Static site generator (to browse the components, including the viewport resizer)
+* Run as a styleguide server (for browsing the components, including the viewport resizer)

+See [component-styleguide-example](http://github.com/webpro/component-styleguide-example) for an example setup, and a [live running example](http://component-styleguide-example.webpro.nl).

-Handlebars is used as the template engine, but you can use any compiler for CSS and JavaScript.
+[Handlebars](http://handlebarsjs.com) is used as the template engine.
+You can organize and compile the CSS and JavaScript in any way you want.

 ## Install